drop-project-edu/drop-project/docs/resources/wiki/concepts.md

     |--- instructions.html     (optional, the assignment instructions)
     |--- src
     |------ main
-    |--------- ...      (here goes the reference implementation, in maven structure)
+    |--------- ...      (here goes the reference implementation, in Maven structure)
     |------ test
-    |--------- ...      (junit tests that will validate students' submissions)
+    |--------- ...
+(JUnit tests that will validate students' submissions)

 Users with the TEACHER role will be able to create an assignment by connecting DP with its repository and filling some information.
 You can see an example in https://github.com/palves-ulht/sampleJavaAssignment